 It isn’t so essential what David Fincher brings to Zodiac as what he omits.
-What he leaves at home is movie-ness, the sense of average cinema from which he made Seven, a high example of low art.
+What he leaves at home is movie-ness, the way the plot transpires in a normal movie about heroes taking down bad guys (as in Seven, for instance, a technically proficient example of a simpler concept).
 He ignores the way scenes transpire in this genre, the way time passes, the way that a good guy’s special skills are supposed to eviscerate a bad guy’s fatal flaws (or the reverse).
 Zodiac is so methodical that you feel like you’re going down into those basements yourself, rooting through decades-old eyewitness accounts and scribbling down puzzle pieces.
 Even as you think a character might lean onto an archetype, they remain unreliable, suspicious, and flawed.
 Zodiac is non-fiction that assesses its material without judging it.
 It isn’t sensational or moving but like the best truths it’s hard to put down.
 No film has ever earned “Based on True Events” quite so much.

 There’s a non-fluidity in the way these characters interact, or choose not to, that enhances the detachment real people have for each other that movie people are often denied.
 Most people in a movie meet everyone else in the movie.
 In Zodiac, there are cliques and quiet people and people who have nothing to do with the plot.
 You might wait for brusque reporter Paul Avery (Robert Downey Jr.) to stop drinking and figure things out, but he disappears.
 Downey Jr. is so essential to this role because he’s the kind of guy you want to be a hero, but whom you believe would be put out by it.
 You start to believe more in your desire to see him do good than in your belief that he’ll do it.
 Fincher has an eye in Zodiac to pick celebrities that would play real people, rather than themselves.
 You might think that cartoonist Robert Graysmith (Jake Gyllenhaal) is going to unite the reporters and the cops and drum up this serial murder investigation into a spunky chess game.
 But Gyllenhaal plays him like he’s part of this plot in his off-time, until he can’t help but let the movie consume him.
 And that takes years.
 He’s undervalued at the San Francisco Chronicle, a Clark Kent among super-reporters.
 Once you know that he studies ciphers and loves puzzles, the movie seems laid out.
 But this is the real world.
 Quiet people get ignored.